LSEG-API-Samples/Article.RTSDK.Java.EclipseMaven/README.md

 This example project is based on the Eclipse IDE for Java Developers version 2012-12 (4.22.0).
 You can download the installation package from [the Eclipse Foundation](https://www.eclipse.org/) website.

+If you are using a different version of Eclipse, some steps may be different, but the concept is still the same.

 ### Java SDK and Maven

 You need the [Oracle Java Development Kit](https://jdk.java.net/) or [Open JDK](https://openjdk.java.net/), and [Apache Maven](https://maven.apache.org/) in your machine.
 Please check the RTSDK - Java README file or [API Compatibility Matrix file](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/documentation) for more detail regarding the supported JDK versions.

-This project is based on the Open JDK version "11" (2018-09-25) and Maven 3.6.3
+This project is based on the Open JDK version "11" (2018-09-25) and Maven version 3.6.3.

 ### M2Eclipse

 The [M2Eclipse](https://www.eclipse.org/m2e/) plugin provides integration for Apache Maven into the Eclipse IDE.
-Please check the [Installation section](https://github.com/eclipse-m2e/m2e-core/blob/master/README.md#-installation) on the project GitHub page regarding how to install the plugin.
+Please check the [Installation section](https://github.com/eclipse-m2e/m2e-core/blob/master/README.md#-installation) on the project GitHub page about how to install the plugin.

 ### Internet Access to Maven Central Repository